JordanCWard/Row_Health/README.md

 Signup rate: 0.18%
 Cost per signup: $3.68

-Bronze
-Click through rate (CTR): 11.12%
-Cost per click (CPC): $0.04
-Signup rate: 0.02%
-Cost per signup: $23.90
-Campaign impact: Preventative Care News

-Silver
-Click through rate (CTR): 9.60%
-Cost per click (CPC): $0.04
-Signup rate: 0.17%
-Cost per signup: $2.42
-Campaign impact: #HealthyLiving, Health For All, Compare Health Coverage, #CoverageMatters

-Gold
-Click through rate (CTR): 8.80%
-Cost per click (CPC): $0.05
-Signup rate: 0.03%
-Cost per signup: $16.98
-Campaign impact: #CoverageMatters, Compare Health Coverage

-Platinum
-Click through rate (CTR): 11.27%
-Cost per click (CPC): $0.04
-Signup rate: 0.00%
-Cost per signup: $490.77
-Campaign impact:
+Plan
+Bronze: This plan has a click-through rate of 11.12% and a cost per click of $0.04, leading to a 0.02% signup rate and a cost per signup of $23.90.
+The campaign with the most customers is Preventative Care News.
+Silver: With a click-through rate of 9.60% and a cost per click of $0.04, Silver achieves a 0.17% signup rate and a cost per signup of $2.42.
+Its top campaign is #HealthyLiving.
+Gold: Featuring a click-through rate of 8.80% and a cost per click of $0.05, Gold shows a 0.03% signup rate and a cost per signup of $16.98, with a prominent campaign impact from #CoverageMatters.
+Platinum: This plan reports a 11.27% click-through rate and a $0.04 cost per click, but a 0.00% signup rate results in a high cost per signup of $490.77.
+Its campaigns include Affordable Plans and #CoverageMatters.

 ### Revenue